koraycaglar/Walker2D/README.md

 # Walker2D
-Reinforcement Learning practice using Twin-Delayed DDPG(TD3) algoritm.
+Reinforcement Learning practice using Twin-Delayed DDPG(TD3) algorithm.
 Trained on Walker2DPyBulletEnv-v0 environment.
 PyTorch is used.

 ## Result